acutemeowcenary/lidarr_unmonitor/README.md

 Don't use if you want to keep multiple versions of files.
 I really only want albums, eps and singles that are not remixes and such.
 And that are not dupes.

 May add something to remove acoustic and instrumental and such but for now, using smart playlists resolves that issue.

+I don't really plan to support these much.
+Just using them for personal use.
+Feel free to fix/change/steal them.